 By Prasad Kona

-Organizations have been increasingly moving towards and adopting cloud data and analytics platforms like Microsoft Azure.
+Organizations have been increasingly moving towards and adopting cloud data and cloud analytics platforms like Microsoft Azure.
 In this first in a series of Azure Data Platform blog posts, I’ll get you on your way to making your adoption of the cloud platforms and data integration easier.

 In this post, I focus on ingesting data into the Azure Cloud Data Platform and demonstrate how to read and write data to Microsoft Azure Storage using SnapLogic.